SOCR/DataSifterII/README.md

 Overview
 ========
 The *DataSifter* provides critical support for collaborative data sharing, open-science networking, and secure information exchange.
 In its core, the DataSifter implements a novel statistical obfuscation technique that optimizes privacy protection (for secure and safe information exchange) and utility (preservation of the information content and analytical value) of datasets.
+Simulation codes can be found in the `Simulation Studies` folder.

 Authors
 =======